ajax980/kollido/docs/index.md

-## kollido
+## What is _collide-o ?_

-Kollido is an ed-tech platform that allows students to learn from established businesses through engaging game simulations.
+kollido is an ed-tech platform that allows students to learn from established businesses through engaging game simulations.